mikebuss/MTBBarcodeScanner/README.md

 To scan barcodes, simply supply the library with a `UIView` to display the camera feed and wait for input using the result block.
 The block will be called for every frame a barcode is read.

+With this library you can:

+- Read any number of barcodes before stopping
+- Read multiple codes on the screen at the same time (2D barcodes only)
+- Easily

 See demo project for examples of capturing one code, multiple codes, or highlighting codes as valid or invalid in the live preview.

 ## Installation